cfpb/design-system/docs/pages/variables.md

           Use this variable to point to the file containing your `@font-face` rules.
 To use none, set it to an empty string.

-          `@font-face-path: 'licensed-fonts.less';`
+          `@font-face-path: 'licensed-fonts.scss';`
       - variation_name: Font source
         variation_description: >-
-          Use this variable to specify where the fonts declared in `licensed-fonts.less` are located when self-hosting the font files.
+          Use this variable to specify where the fonts declared in `licensed-fonts.scss` are located when self-hosting the font files.
           Can be either a relative or absolute path.

           ```